stevekm/NYU-Bioinformatics-pipeline-Archive/testbed_chipseq-standard/README.md

-# pipeline-master
+# Testbed

-This is the main repository for pipeline development.
+This is a copy of the chipseq-standard directory that Stephen will be using to run data analysis in order to get results to test code on